zammad/zammad-admin-documentation/system/integrations/gitlab.rst

    It should be solved within minutes - if not, please see 2. below.

 2. The token verification takes forever!
-   Please ensure that your Zammad-Server can communicate to Gitlab.
+   Please ensure that your Zammad-Server can communicate to GitLab.
    Depending on your systems load and connectivity the verification may take quite some time.